aws-samples/config-daily-report/README.md

 ### Prerequisites
-* Amazon Simple Email Service
+Before getting started, make sure that you have a basic understating of the following:
+* Amazon EventBridge rule that runs on a schedule
+* Multi-Account Multi-Region Data Aggregation
-* AWS Config Aggregator
+* AWS Lambda Function
+* Python and Boto3.
+* CDK environments.
+You will also need to have a pre-configured Multi-Account AWS Config Aggregator and Amazon SES for sending email.
-* AWS CDK
+* A pre-configured AWS Config Aggregator.
+* A pre-configured Amazon SES.

 ### Architecture